glensc/slack-unfurl/README.md

 If the unfurl is not happening check that the domain is not [blacklisted](https://my.slack.com/admin/attachments).

+If you modify domains the app domains, you need to `Install App` (`/install-on-team` as url) again to re-authorize.

 ## Development

 Install composer deps and start builtin HTTP server: